Finding The Best Second Mortgage Rates This Year

 You’ll need to prove the loan is affordable and have an excellent credit report to get the best second mortgage rates.

-Are second mortgage rates higher?
+Are the rates higher?

 Second charge mortgage rates are usually higher than the interest rate you were offered on your first charge mortgage.